 the mark.
 Therefore, both stand under the just judicial “sentence of God.”

-this must be so, for “there is no respect of persons with God.”
-His
+This must be so since “there is no respect of persons with God.”
+On that

-that day, God “will render to each one according to his works.”
-Here,
+day, God “will render to each one according to his works.”
+Paul now stresses

 Using

-several proof texts, he demonstrates that “both Jews and Greeks are all
+several proof texts, he argues that “both Jews and Greeks are all under sin.”

 However,

-in the gospel proclaimed by Paul, “righteousness” is available “through
+in the Gospel, “righteousness” is available “through the faith of

-the faith of Jesus Christ for all who believe.”
-In other words, “from the
+Jesus Christ for all those who believe.”
+In other words, “from the faith”

-faith” of Jesus, and “for the faith” of believers.
-He is the “righteous
+of Jesus, and “for the faith” of those men and women who respond in

-this way, God declares all who believe “righteous by His grace, through the
+In this way, God declares all who respond in faith “righteous by His grace,

-redemption that is in Christ Jesus,” and this is apart “from the works
+through the redemption that is in Christ Jesus,” and this is apart “from

 The